sunriseapps/imagesorcery-mcp/README.md

 ### Downloading YOLOv8 models for offline use

-The `detect` tool requires YOLOv8 models, which are downloaded automatically when the tool is first used.
-However, if you plan to use the tool in an offline environment, you should download the models during installation:
+The `detect` tool requires YOLOv8 models to be pre-downloaded to the `models` directory in the project root.
+The models are not downloaded automatically when the tool is used.
+You need to download them explicitly:

 ```bash
 # After installing the package